Pete Conrad: Apollo program

 Conrad was assigned in December 1966 to command the backup crew for the first Earth orbital test flight of the complete Apollo spacecraft, including the Lunar Module (LM) into low Earth orbit.
 Delays in the LM's development pushed this mission to December 1968 as Apollo 8.
 But when one more delay occurred in readying the first LM for crewed flight, NASA approved and scheduled a lunar orbit mission without the LM as Apollo 8, pushing Conrad's backup mission to Apollo 9 in March 1969.
 Director of Flight Crew Operations Deke Slayton's practice was to assign a backup crew as the prime crew on the third following mission.
 If the swap of 8 and 9 had not occurred, Conrad might have commanded Apollo 11, the first mission to land on the Moon.

 On November 14, 1969, Apollo 12 was launched with Conrad as commander, Dick Gordon as Command Module Pilot, and Alan Bean as Lunar Module Pilot.
 The launch was the most harrowing of the Apollo program, as a series of lightning strikes just after liftoff temporarily knocked out power and guidance in the Command Module.
-Five days later, after stepping down from the ladder of the Lunar Module, Conrad joked about his own small stature by remarking:
+Five days later, after stepping down from the ladder of the Lunar Module onto a landing pad, Conrad joked about his own small stature by remarking:

 He later revealed that he said this in order to win a bet he had made with the Italian journalist Oriana Fallaci for $500 to prove that NASA did not script astronaut comments.
 Fallaci was convinced that Armstrong's "One small step for man" statement had been written for him and was not his own words.

-In actuality, the two speeches did not represent the same event.
-Conrad's "long one" referred to the jump from the ladder to the LM footpad, whereas Armstrong's "small step" referred to the small step from the footpad and on to the Moon's surface.
-Conrad's words for the latter were "Oooh, is that soft and queasy."
+Conrad's "long one" referred to the jump from the Lunar Module's ladder to a landing pad, whereas Armstrong's "small step" referred to the small step from the landing pad onto the Moon's surface.
+Conrad's first words on the lunar surface were:

-One of the photos that he took during the mission with his own image visible on the helmet visor of Al Bean was later listed on Popular Science's photo gallery of the best astronaut selfies.
+One of the photos that Conrad took during the mission with his own image visible on the helmet visor of Alan Bean was later listed on Popular Science's photo gallery of the best astronaut selfies.